TJHeaton/carbondate/cran-comments.md

 * Reset par back to user values in all vignettes/examples at end of each Rmarkdown chunk

+We have also:

 * Altered documentation of functions (and vignettes) to incorporate above plotting changes.

 * Fixed typos in vignettes and run MCMC in "Non-parametric-summed-density" for longer to show converged result

+* Switched antialiaising back to default on png on vignettes.

 ## R CMD check results